 Less Time Chasing

 Sites spend a lot of time searching for the right contact and chasing down answers, especially when the patient is present.
 Patrick from Regeneron offered the perfect solution: a secure chat function for immediate help.
 “Whether I’m at my desk or on my phone, I can get you an answer right away.”
+This kind of responsiveness boosts site engagement.

 Who needs to be wined and dined when you can have direct chat with your study sponsor?